h4wwk3ye/Portfolio/README.md

 ## Installation

-Clone the repository and then on the servier and client folder separately do
+Clone the repository and then on the server and client folder separately do

 ```bash
 npm install